rishi1001/rishi1001.github.io/_pages/about.md

 ---

 Hi!
-I am Rishi Shah, an incoming MSML student at **Carnegie Mellon University**.
-Currently, I am working in **Samsung Headquaters** in South Korea.
-I work in the Generative AI team where my current project is to develop a fine-tuned LORA models over  Samsung' Stable Diffusion model to generate images of various themes based on user preferences.
-Previously, I worked on RAG based application to answer user's query in a conversational way from a given e-manual pdf.
+I'm **Rishi Shah**, an incoming MSML student at **Carnegie Mellon University**.
+Currently, I'm working at **Samsung Headquarters** in South Korea, part of the **Generative AI** team.
+My current project involves developing fine-tuned LORA models over Samsung's Stable Diffusion model to generate images based on user preferences.
+Previously, I worked on a RAG-based application to provide conversational responses to user queries from e-manual PDFs.

-I graduated from **IIT-Delhi** in 2023 with a B.Tech in CSE, with a CGPA of 9.564.
-I was ranked AIR 75 in JEE Advanced 2019 and AIR 157 in JEE Mains 2019.
-During my time as an undergraduate, I worked with Prof. Sayan Ranu and Prof. Sourav Medya on my B.Tech thesis on developing NEUROCUT, a novel GNN based approach to extract cut from any graph that satisfy a given user objective.
-I have published works on multi-agent RL with Prof. Rajeev Shorey and on crop price forecasting with Prof. Aditeshwar Seth in my time at IIT-Delhi.
-I have developed various course projects related to computer vision, NLP, RL and GNN and have aced in those courses as well.
+I graduated from **IIT-Delhi** in 2023 with a B.Tech in **CSE**, achieving a CGPA of **9.564**.
+Notably, I ranked **AIR 75** in JEE Advanced 2019 and AIR 157 in JEE Mains 2019.
+During my undergraduate tenure, I collaborated with [Prof. Sayan Ranu](https://www.cse.iitd.ac.in/~sayan/) and [Prof. Sourav Medya](https://souravmedya.github.io/) on my B.Tech thesis, developing NEUROCUT, a novel GNN-based approach for graph cut extraction.
+Additionally, I've published works on multi-agent RL with [Prof. Rajeev Shorey](https://www.rajeevshorey.com/) and crop price forecasting with [Prof. Aditeshwar Seth](https://www.cse.iitd.ac.in/~aseth/).

-I am passionate about AI and its applications in various fields.
-I am looking forward to working on cutting-edge research in the field of AI and ML.
-My goal is to develop AI agents leveraging multimodal AI to make human-life easier and more efficient.
+Passionate about AI and its applications, I excel in areas such as **computer vision, NLP, RL, and GNN**.
+My goal is to contribute to cutting-edge research in AI and ML, focusing on developing AI agents leveraging multimodal AI to enhance human efficiency and convenience.

-Please feel free to reach out to me, if you have any queries or want to discuss anything.
-I am always open to new ideas and collaborations.
+Feel free to reach out to discuss collaborations or any queries you may have.
+I'm always open to new ideas and opportunities.

 # Work Experience